CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 ## Checkpoint

 This concludes the second section of the tutorial.
-In Catala, variables can be defined piece-wise, each piece of definition being activate by a condition.
-When multiple conditions apply, one can prioritize the conditional definitions using the `exception` and `label` keywords to form exception trees able to capture the complex logic behind the legal texts while conserving the same structure as them.
+In Catala, variables can be defined piece-wise, each piece of definition being activated by a condition.
+When multiple conditions apply, one can prioritize the conditional definitions using the `exception` and `label` keywords to form exception trees able to capture the complex logic behind the legal texts while matching their structure.

 ~~~~~~admonish info collapsible=true title="Recap of the current section"
 For reference, here is the final version of the Catala code consolidated at